Last updated on December 24, 2025

 Noxious Revival | Illustration by Matt Stewart

 Phyrexian mana can be spotted by a special symbol, the Greek letter Phi, that replaces the usual mana symbols on the card.
-This symbol indicates that you can pay for the cost of the spell or ability with the colored mana of the symbol or two life.
+This symbol indicates that you can pay for the cost of the spell or ability with the colored mana of the symbol or 2 life.

 Dismember

-Or, you can pay and two life.
+Or, you can pay and 2 life.

 The History of Phyrexian Mana in MTG